moeariyoshi/moeariyoshi/README.md

 Worked with React, MongoDB, Express and Node.

 - Portfolio Building | Oberlin, OH | Spring 2023
 Learned the Angular framework and built a portfolio.

+## 💬 I have experience with ...
+- Python
+- Java
+- Ruby
+- SQL
+- Rust
+- Docker
+- bash
+- Angular

 ## 🤓 Classes in Computer Science
 - Data Structures | Spring 2023